Fred Hando: Legacy

 After his death the Monmouthshire Local History Council set up several "Hando seats" at viewpoints in the county that he had considered to be particularly fine.
 Funded by public subscription, the seats were located in Dixton churchyard; at Llandegfedd Reservoir; on Lawrence Hill, Newport; at the top of the Wyndcliff, St. Arvans; and near Keeper's Pond on the Blorenge near Blaenavon.
 Nearly 50 years after his death, Hando and his work are still cited in 21st century controversies.
 His detailed chronicling of the county's history was referenced in the debate on the construction of an extension of the M4 motorway across the Gwent Levels; and the late Paul Flynn, former member of parliament for Newport West, recalled the "halcyon days" of Hando's columns in a discussion about declining journalistic standards at the South Wales Argus.

-From November 2017, the South Wales Argus re-published his weekly "Rambles in Gwent" column, giving readers the opportunity to again enjoy his material which captured, as Argus editor Kenneth Loveland described it, "The shy beauty of this delectable county".
+From November 2017, the South Wales Argus re-published his weekly "Rambles in Gwent" column, giving readers an opportunity to read Hando's descriptions of what the Argus editor Kenneth Loveland called "the shy beauty of this delectable county".

 Family

 His daughter, Margaret, was born in April 1916.
 She graduated from St Anne's College, Oxford, and later married Charles Smith, later Delacourt-Smith, in 1939.
 Her husband became a Labour MP in 1945 and later a Government minister, and was ennobled in 1967.
 She was a councillor and Justice of the Peace in Windsor in the 1960s.
 After her husband's death, she was herself raised to the peerage in 1974 as Baroness Delacourt-Smith of Alteryn.
 She remarried in 1978 and died in 2010 at the age of 94.
 Margaret's brother, from Hando's first marriage, to Alice, was John.
 Hando also had a son, Robert, from his second marriage.